-Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. erver," on page 153 to determine ich components are field replace If an action step is preceded b trained service technician. y "(Trained service technician only)," that st ep must be performed only by a An Over-Temperature Condition has been detected on the Processor CPU n Status. (n = microprocessor number) Error An overtemperature condition has occurred for microprocessor n . (n = microprocessor number) Make sure that the fans are operating, that there are no obstructions to the airflow, that the air baffles are in place and correctly installed, and that the server cover is installed and completely closed.
-Make sure that the heat sink for microprocessor nis installed correctly.
-3. (Trained service technician only) Replace microprocessor n . (n = microprocessor number) The Processor CPU n Status has Failed with FRB1/BIST condition. (n = microprocessor number) Error A processor failed - FRB1/BIST condition has occurred.
-Check for a UEFI firmware update.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

+tranied service technician.
+T The Processor CPU n Status has Failed with FRB1/BIST condition. ( n = microprocessor number) Error A processor failed - FRB1/BIST condition has occurred.
+1. Check for a UEFI firmware update.
 Important: Some cluster solutions require specific code levels or coordinated code updates.
 If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
-Make sure that the installed microprocessors are compatible with each other (see"Installing a microprocessor and heat sink" on page 219 for information about microprocessor requirements).
-(Trained service technician 4.
-(Trained service technician only) Replace microprocessor n.
-4. (Trained service technician only) Replace microprocessor n. (n = microprocessor number)
+Make sure that the installed microprocessors are compatible with each other (see"Installing a microprocessor and heat sink" on page 240 for information about microprocessor requirements).
+(Trained service technician only) Reseat microprocessor n .
+4. (Trained service technician only) Replace microprocessor n . (n = microprocessor number) The Processor CPU n Status has a Configuration Mismatch. ( n = microprocessor number) Error A processor configuration mismatch has occurred.
+1. Make sure that the installed microprocessors are compatible with each other (see "Installing a microprocessor and heat sink" on page 240 for information about microprocessor requirements).
+2. (Trained service technician only) Replace the incompatible microprocessor.

-• Follow the suggested actions is solved. in the order r in which they are listed in the A ction column until the problem customer replaceable units (C RU) and wh erver," on page 153 to determine ich components are field replace service technician only)," that st eable units (FRU).
-The Processor CPU n Status has a Configuration Mismatch. (n = microprocessor number) Error A processor configuration mismatch has occurred.
-Make sure that the installed microprocessors are compatible with each other (see "Installing a microprocessor and heat sink" on page 219 for information about microprocessor requirements).
-(Trained service technician only) Replace the incompatible microprocessor.
-An SM BIOS Uncorrectable CPU complex error for Processor CPU n Status has asserted. (n = microprocessor number) Error An SMBIOS uncorrectable CPU complex error has asserted.
-Check for a UEFI firmware update.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

+trained service technician. - An SM BIOS Uncorrectable CPU complex error for Processor CPU nStatus has asserted. (n = microprocessor number) Error An SMBIOS uncorrectable CPU complex error has asserted.
+1. Check for a UEFI firmware update.
 Important: Some cluster solutions require specific code levels or coordinated code updates.
 If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
-2. Make sure that the installed microprocessors are compatible with each other (see "Installing a microprocessor and heat sink" on page 219 for information about microprocessor requirements).
+2. Make sure that the installed microprocessors are compatible with each other (see "Installing a microprocessor and heat sink" on page 240 for information about microprocessor requirements).
 3. (Trained service technician only) Reseat microprocessor n .
-4. (Trained service technician only) Replace microprocessor n . (n = microprocessor number)
+(Trained service technician only) Replace microprocessor n. (n = microprocessor number) Sensor CPU nOverTemp has transitioned to critical from a less severe state. (n = microprocessor number) Error A sensor has changed to Critical state from a less severe state.
+1. Make sure that the fans are operating, that there are no obstructions to the airflow, that the air baffles are in place and correctly installed, and that the server cover is installed and completely closed.
+2. Make sure that the heat sink for microprocessor n is installed correctly.
+3. (Trained service technician only) Replace microprocessor n . (n = microprocessor number)